gagolews/genieclust/devel/sphinx/index.rst

 sparse or string inputs are also supported.

-Genie also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of `HDBSCAN\*` :cite:`hdbscan` that is able to detect a predefined number of clusters and hence it doesn't dependent on the `DBSCAN`'s somewhat difficult-to-set `eps` parameter.
+Genie also allows clustering with respect to mutual reachability distances so that it can act as a **noise point detector** or a robustified version of `HDBSCAN\*` :cite:`hdbscan` that is able to detect a predefined number of clusters and so it doesn't dependent on the `DBSCAN`'s somewhat difficult-to-set `eps` parameter.